pmem/pcj/README.md

 6. LinkedList
 7. LinkedQueue
 8. SkipListMap
+9. FPTree
+10. SIHashMap
-9. ObjectDirectory
+11. ObjectDirectory
-10. Boxed primitives
+12. Boxed primitives
-11. String
+13. String
-12. AtomicReference
+14. AtomicReference
-13. ByteBuffer
+15. ByteBuffer

 This Java library uses the libpmemobj library from the Non-Volatile Memory Library (NVML).
 For more information on NVML, please visit http://pmem.io and https://github.com/pmem/nvml.